 Open for Opportunity: Investing in Maine’s Brightest Students

 Why donate?
-The Institute’s guiding tenet—that no Maine student with the qualifications and ambition to pursue a college education should be denied that opportunity due to limited financial resources—is as important today as it was when Senator Mitchell established the Institute over a decade ago.
+The Institute’s guiding tenet—that no Maine student with the qualifications and ambition to pursue a college education should be denied that opportunity due to limited financial resources—is as important today as it was at our founding 25 years ago.

 From its inception, the Institute has made investments in the futures of deserving Maine students who demonstrated academic prowess, community leadership, and financial need.
 By awarding these vital scholarships, we invest $1.3 million in Maine’s future every year.